grunwaldlab/krisp/README.md

 Most assays also require the design of primers for input nucleic acid amplification, using techniques such as PCR, RPA, and LAMP.
 The increasing abundance of whole-genome sequence data can be leveraged to predict effective primers and diagnositic regions.
 This data typically takes the form of whole-genome sequences (FASTA files) or variant data from reads mapped to a reference (VCF files).
-The `krisp` package contains python functions and command line programs to infer diagnostic regions from either FASTA files or a VCF file plus a reference.
+The `krisp_fasta` package contains python functions and command line programs to infer diagnostic regions from either FASTA files or a VCF file plus a reference.
 The `krisp_fasta` command uses a k-mer based approach on FASTA input and the `krisp_vcf` uses a sliding-window-based analysis of variants in a VCF file.
 Both commands use optimized algorithms that take advantage of multiple CPUs and use minimal RAM.